Astra (album): Reception

 Astra has received mixed reception from music critics.
 Sandy Robertson in his review for Sounds gave the album a rating of just one star out of five.
 However, Matt Collar has given the album a retrospective rating of three stars out of five on AllMusic.
 He has called Astra "a solid prog rock outing" and "a truly underrated '80s rock album and a must-hear for fans".

 According to Downes, Geffen did not promote Astra as much as they could have, partly, because they were switching their distribution in Europe.
 Without the support from the label along with general lack of public interest, the album performed poorly commercially in comparison with Asia's two preceding albums.
 It reached number 67 on the Billboard 200 and spent 17 weeks on the charts.
 In the group's native United Kingdom, the album performed even worse, peaking at number 68 and staying just one week on the charts.
 The lead-off single, "Go", reached number 46 on the Billboard Hot 100 and climbed to number 7 on the Mainstream Rock chart.
 "Too Late" was released as a promotion only 12" single in the United States and was a minor radio hit, peaking at number 30.
-The lackluster reception of Astra led to cancelling a supporting tour by Geffen and by 1986 Asia dissolved despite the group not making any official statement.
+The lackluster reception of Astra led to Geffen cancelling a supporting tour, and by 1986 Asia had dissolved despite the group not making any official statement.